 Have consumers made the switch toward these alternative energy plans?
 Has deregulation delivered on the promise of lowering prices?

-Kent Mottice will be here to help answer those questions.
-He is the Energy Policy Manager at the Maryland Energy Administration, the state agency whose mission is "to promote affordable, reliable and cleaner energy for the benefit of all Marylanders."
+Joining Tom in the studio to help us answer these questions is Kent Mottice, Energy Policy Manager at the Maryland Energy Administration, the state agency whose mission is "to promote affordable, reliable and cleaner energy for the benefit of all Marylanders."

-Tim Brennan is a professor at the University of Maryland Baltimore County where he teaches Economics and Public Policy.
-He’s also a senior fellow at Resources for the Future, an organization committed to performing rigorous economic research into environmental policy.
-Ryan Handy covers the regulation of utilities and oil and gas as a reporter for the Houston Chronicle.
+With us on the line from DC is Tim Brennan, a professor at the University of Maryland Baltimore County, where he teaches Economics and Public Policy.
+He’s also a senior fellow at Resources for the Future, an organization that conducts economic research on environmental policy.
+And on the line from Pacifica affiliate KPFT in Houston is Ryan Handy.
+She covers the regulation of public utilities and the oil and gas industry as energy reporter for the Houston Chronicle.